nager/Nager.Date/doc/README.md

     //holiday.LocalName -> The local name
     //holiday.EnglishName -> The english name
     //holiday.NationalHoliday -> Is this holiday in every county (federal state)
-    //holiday.SubdivisionCodes -> Is the public holiday only valid for a special county ISO-3166-2 - Federal states
+    //holiday.SubdivisionCodes -> Is the holiday only valid for a special county ISO-3166-2 - Federal states
     //holiday.HolidayTypes -> Public, Bank, School, Authorities, Optional, Observance }
 ```